Claire

 Prices vary by country.
 US and UK are on the higher end.
 India and Brazil are cheaper.

-Even better: If customers reach you through click-to-WhatsApp ads, the window extends to 72 hours.
-All free.
+Even better: If customers reach you through an eligible click-to-WhatsApp ad, Meta’s free entry window can last 72 hours.
+Wabery’s separate messaging platform fee still applies.

 The Hidden Cost: BSP Markups